 Several local NGOs are also involved in protected area management within the hotspot.
 For example, Ghana Wildlife Society (GWS) is involved with the management of several protected areas and other IBAs in Ghana, including Amansuri Wetland (GHA1).
 In the same country, A Rocha Ghana is currently involved in the conservation and sustainable management of several sites, including Atewa Range Forest Reserve (GHA3).
 In Nigeria, NCF is supporting the management of several protected areas, including Gashaka-Gumpti National Park (NGA5) and Okomu National Park (NGA10).
 NCF is also involved with the conservation and sustainable utilization of resources in the Niger Delta.
 In Sierra Leone, CSSL has played an important role in the protection of natural resources in the country, including through development of the Gola Rainforest Programme, in collaboration with the Ministry of Agriculture Forestry and Food Security (MAFFS) and RSPB.
-One of the most significant achievements of the project has been the 2011 declaration, by the President of Sierra Leone, of Nature in Liberia (SCNL) plays an important role in the management of Sierra significant achievements of the project has been the Society for Conservation of Nature in Liberia (SCNL) plays an important role in the management of the Gola Trans-boundary Peace Park.
+One of the most significant achievements of the project has been the 2011 declaration, by the President of Sierra Leone, of the Gola Forest Reserve as a National Park.
+Across the border in Liberia, the Society for Conservation of Nature in Liberia (SCNL) plays an important role in the management of the Gola Trans-boundary Peace Park.